-- 30 Mandatory Courses
+- 33 Mandatory Courses

+- 1 Plus one of

 - 2 Communications Courses

-- 5 General Education Courses
+- 3 General Education Courses

 - 3 Co-op Work Terms

 Graduation Eligibility:

 To graduate from this program, the passing weighted average for promotion through each semester, from year to year and to graduate is 60%.
 Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.